GeospFtrs/GeospFtrs/README.md

 Yet here I am, some guy in my late 30s running head first into GIS analysis, diving into Python, itching to develop JavaScript knowledge, and dreaming of machine/deep learning.
 What business have I with such outlandish behaviour?
 Why would I head down this road?

-Because for the first time in a long time, a road has actually seemed exciting.
+The reason is that for the first time in a long time, a road has actually seemed exciting.
 I started this adventure after a vague notion of a career change, veering away from call centres, retail, and e-commerce, and towards conservation and science.
 I saw an opportunity to reskill.

 As I began this journey, I realised the things that I was drawn to the most are conservation, science, and philosophy.
 There are threads between these things that lead back to myself as a child: being excited by science and being convinced I was going to be a scientist before I told myself I couldn't; taking walks with my dad and sister through our local national park, being enamoured by the flora and fauna therein.